Arsalan-zafar/Arsalan-zafar.github.io/_posts/2023-01-15-ViT-Transformation-Notation_up.md

 # Part II: ViT → Text (Single-Stream)

-Building on the nanoGPT foundation, we now extend to Vision Transformers that process both image and text data in a unified architecture.
+Building on the nanoGPT foundation, we can now extend to Vision Transformers that process both image and text data in a unified architecture.
+The primary difference is that we'd now like to take our image, patchify it and map that patches into token so we can have the text and image data in the same format and domain.

 ## Notation / sizes (ViT Extension)